 What's not covered by an APC

-Additional publisher costs, such as page or colour charges, are not covered by by the APC fund or any of our read and publish agreements.
+Additional publisher costs, such as submission charges or page or colour charges, are not covered by by the APC fund or any of our read and publish agreements.

 Articles, review articles, conference proceedings and case reports are usually covered by these agreements and the APC fund.
 Book reviews, letters and obituaries are not.
 The terms used to define publication types differ from publisher to publisher, so check the terms of the agreement outlined by your intended publisher or journal on their sites.